svemoory/UserCarsPriceDriver_11.1/README.md

 * Relatively newer cars with powerful engines and that have low mileage are the best sellers and can get you bang for the buck.
 * For limited space dealerships, my study further indicates that Trucks/Picks up are great sellers.
-* Diesel Engined cars seem to be very popular which could be a factor of higher gas prices followed by gas cars.
+* Diesel Engine cars seem to be very popular which could be a factor of higher gas prices followed by gas cars.
-* American car models like Ford, Chevy preferablly white(neutral color) are extremely common sell.
+* American car models like Ford, Chevy preferably white(neutral color) are extremely common sell.
 Since people in America love to take road trips
 * Family and durable cars like Toyota and Rover seems to be popular as well.
-* Suprisingly Electric cars have not caught up yet, but something to look out for in the future, as it picks up.
+* Surprisingly Electric cars have not caught up yet, but something to look out for in the future, as it picks up.
 * Luxury cars are a rare sell, so I would suggest stock it based on location.

 ### Next steps and recommendations